Courtlandt Place, Houston

-Courtlandt Place, Houston is a residential subdivision consisting of a single street, south of downtown Houston, planned in 1906.
+Courtlandt Place is a residential subdivision consisting of a single street south of downtown Houston, Texas, planned in 1906.
 Courtlandt Place is a member of the Neartown Houston Association.

 Overview

 Courtlandt Place is a subdivision of Houston, Texas.
 Courtlandt Place Historic District has been NRHP-listed since 1980, and the district includes eleven houses which carry individual NRHP-listings.
 "Courtlandt Place" denotes a residential boulevard, a subdivision, and a Historic District, all of which occupy the same location.
 The Courtlandt Improvement Company developed Courtlandt Place as a single street, gated on both ends, based on private places in St. Louis, which are designed to restrict access to non-residents.
 Although the company began planning and building infrastructure in 1906, the first houses were built in 1909 or 1910.
 The Courtlandt Improvement Association also established extensive deed restrictions which regulated house size, land use, and minimum building cost.
 Unlike many covenants which specified a length of tenure, Courtlandt Place restrictions were written to never expire.
 In addition, they prohibited all forms of commercial land use.

 What made Courtlandt Place a private place was its private street.
 The residents owned the street, not the City of Houston, nor any other government entity.
 The residents faced a challenge from a developer of an adjacent neighborhood.
 John Wesley Link, who laid out a landscaped Montrose Boulevard with termini at Hathaway Avenue (now part of Westheimer) and Richmond Avenue, built his own mansion west of Courtlandt Place.
 Attracting high-dollar lot sales would be difficult without good street access to downtown.
 His Lovett Boulevard was blocked by a wall at the west end of Courtlandt Place, and he lobbied the City of Houston to condemn the private street in order to make it a public one.
 Anticipating that the City of Houston would win its suit against them, the residents of Courtlandt Place agreed to a compromise with the City of Houston near the end of 1912: they would open access to their street in exchange for city services.
 These included street paving and maintenance, installation of lights, and a promise to control traffic.
 For seventy years, Courtlandt Place remained a public street until the neighborhood paid $103,115 to the City of Houston to re-privatize the street, which allowed them to rebuild the western gate.